Leonard514/CTF-Writeups/CIS_4622_Cheat_Sheet.md

 | `wc` | Prints newline, word, and byte counts for a given input. |
 | `chmod` | Changes permission of a file or directory. |
 | `chown` | Changes the owner and group of a file or directory. |

+### Notes for Linux Fundamentals
+- Random paths (ex: to a mail directory) may be stored in the environment variables, utilize env for this one
+- MTU is the maximum transmission unit, or the largest packet size.
+It can be found utilizing ifconfig
+- Remember to read manual pages